 “Listening to the music of the spheres.”

-~Plato paraphrased, alluding to music as the purest language in the universe
+~Plato paraphrased, alluding to music language in purest form

-There are songs so integral to my daily life that I cannot imagine now how I existed without them.
+There are songs so integral to my daily life that I cannot imagine now how I existed before I knew of them.

 Below, a High Fidelity style list (but top 11 instead of top 5) –

 Al Green “Let’s stay together” – The best first dance of my life took place to this song.
 It will remain sacred eternally for me…additionally it is just one of the absolute best songs in recorded history.
 Just a universal truth, no big deal, I don’t feel powerfully about things at all.

 Boygenius “Ketchum, ID” – While the song itself is excellent, what grips me by my heart in this piece is the 8 or 9 seconds of Lucy Dacus’s solo verse.
 There are few voices on the planet as rich, warm, finessed as hers is in that moment in this song.
 “You say I love you, I say you too…”

 Phoebe Bridgers “Funeral” – Momentous and stark and gorgeous.
 You’ll see Phoebe in many collaborations, often rocking a skeletal onesie.
 She starts a rabbit hole of beautiful shoe-gaze I enjoy past any point I can articulate.